GPU Infrastructure for 3D Rendering

 **Task Allocation**

-Jobs are split into smaller tasks and distributed to compatible Render Farms based on the most optimal cost and time routes.
+Jobs are split into smaller tasks and distributed to compatible Render Farms based on the most optimal cost and time routes.&#x20;

 **Job Processing**

-Render Farms process tasks and send regular progress updates to the Pictor Web App, so 3D Creators can monitor rendering progress in real-time.
+Render Farms process tasks and send regular progress updates to the Pictor App, so Creators can monitor rendering progress in real-time.

 **Validation**

-Checker Nodes validate rendered outputs to ensure compliance with job requirements.
-Metadata for each frame and render completion time is recorded on-chain.
+Checker Nodes validate rendered outputs produced by Render Farms to ensure compliance with job requirements.&#x20;

 **Payment and Delivery**

-Upon successful validation, rendered outputs are delivered to 3D Creators.
-Payment is released via smart contract to Render Farms and details are logged on-chain for transparency.
+Upon successful validation, rendered outputs are delivered to Creators.
+Payment is released via smart contract to Render Farms, and details are logged on-chain for transparency.

-In this decentralized GPU render farm model, 3D Creators, GPU Workers, Checker Nodes, and the Pictor Network work together to handle rendering job submission, processing, verification, and payments.
+In this **decentralized GPU render farm model**, Creators, Workers, Checker Nodes, and the Pictor Network work together to handle rendering job submission, processing, verification, and payments.

 Four main participants include:

-These participants play a critical role in maintaining the efficiency, reliability, and quality of the Pictor network.
-They help verify and validate the render results produced by the GPU Workers.
+Checker Nodes play a critical role in maintaining the efficiency, reliability, and quality of the Pictor network.
+They help verify and validate the render results produced by the Workers.&#x20;

 **4. Pictor Network**

-The protocol facilitates the connection and coordination between 3D Creators, GPU Workers, and Checker Nodes, ensuring smooth operation and optimal resource allocation within the Pictor decentralized GPU network.
+The protocol facilitates the connection and coordination between Creators, Workers, and Checker Nodes, ensuring smooth operation and optimal resource allocation within the Pictor decentralized GPU network.

 Here’s how the 3D rendering process works: